joel-tuberosa/psgfinder/README.md

   ```

 #### What are these options for?
- - -l or --log allows you to save a log file with a few statistics on your run
+ - -l or --log allows you to save a log file with a few statistics on your run;
  - -c or --cleaning will make psgfinder.py clean the alignments prior to their
-   analysis
+   analysis;
  - -f or --fdr is correcting the p-value for multiple testing by accounting for
    an estimated number of independant tests (RIT in the log file).